rtucker1/Cyber-Notes/Prework-Revamp/modules/module-3-Understanding-the-Job-Market.md

 ## **3. Certification Prep**

-The following text will help prepapre you for the eventual certification testing.
+The following texts will help prepapre you for the eventual certification testing.
 We recommend the following cybersecurity books, which may be available in digital formats as well as print.
 You may elect to purchase these after the course start date.

 1. *CompTIA® Network+ N10–006 Cert Guide* by Keith Barker and Kevin Wallace
 2. *CompTIA Security+ Certification Study Guide, Third Edition \(Exam SY0-501\)* by Glen E. Clarke